yuvalmGS/gigaspaces-wiki-jekyll/sbp/global-http-session-sharing.markdown

 2. Deploy a space named **sessionSpace**.
 You can start the `GigaSpaces root/bin/gsInstance.sh/bat` for a single instance space or deploy a clustered space using the command line or GS-UI.
 3. Deploy the HttpSession.war into Tomcat (or any other app server).
-4. Start your browser and access the web application via the following URL: http://localhost:8080/HttpSession {note}The URL above assumes the Web Server configured to use port 8080.{note}
+4. Start your browser and access the web application via the following URL: http://localhost:8080/HttpSession

+{% note %}
+The URL above assumes the Web Server configured to use port 8080.
+{% endnote %}

 {indent}!httpSessionSharing4.jpg!{indent}
 5. Set some values for the Session Name and Attribute and click the **Update Session** button.
 6. View the session within the space via the GS-UI.
 Click the Data-Types icon , click the `org.openspaces.sessions.shiro.SpaceSession` class and Click the query button.
 The Query view will be displayed.
 You can double click any of the sessions and drill into the attributes map within the session to view the session attributes: